fbeltrao/IoTHubGateway/README.md

 In this sample, we created an ASP.NET Core solution to serve as our gateway.

 It is crucial that a gateway solution should be able to multiplex device connections instead of creating single connections to IoT Hub per device.
 IoT Hub supports multiplexing only over HTTP and AMQP.
 For our sample gateway, we decided to use AMQP for its efficiency.
 The [Azure IoT Hub SDK for .NET](https://github.com/Azure/azure-iot-sdk-csharp) already implements support for connection pooling.
 Support for the other language SDKs are planned.

+An alternative solution is to implement the same pattern without the use of the SDK and working directly at the AMQP level, here you can find a Node.js implementation: https://github.com/vjrantal/azure-iot-multiplexing-gateway

 ## Flow